FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/floaroma_meadow.md

 # Floaroma Meadow

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/floaroma_meadow/).

 Trainer                    | Pokémons
 ---                        | ---
 Galactic Grunt             | ![][041]  [Zubat] Lv.
 15  ![][167]  [Spinarak] Lv.
 15